pdentith/Peter_Dentith-05192021-QA-Coding-Challenge/README.md

 ## Delivering Your Completed Challenge

-- After you're done, commit your changes, upload to your github and send us a link.
+- After you're done, commit your changes, upload to your GitHub and send us a link.